amioykr82/Retail-Cortex/DATA_SOURCES.md

 # Data Sources & Acknowledgments

-## Retail Cortex Project Data Attribution
+## Retail-Insights Project Data Attribution

-This document provides comprehensive acknowledgment of all data sources used in the Retail Cortex project.
+This document provides comprehensive acknowledgment of all data sources used in the Retail-Insights project.
 We believe in transparency and proper attribution for all information used in this enterprise retail analytics platform.

 ---